S3-Grocery-Market-Scraper/documentation/research/scraper.md

 Pros:

-- Web scraping allows for more flexibility and customization than using an API, as you can extract any data that's visible on a website, not just the data that's provided by the API.
+Access to vast amounts of data: With web scraping, you can collect a large amount of data in a short period of time from various sources.

-- Web scraping is often free, whereas some APIs may have restrictions on usage or require payment.
+Customizable data: Web scraping allows you to collect data specific to your needs, rather than relying on the pre-packaged data that some APIs provide.

-- Web scraping can be used on websites that don't offer an API, giving you access to data that may not be available through any other means.
+Cost-effective: Web scraping is a more cost-effective solution than purchasing data from third-party providers or using APIs that charge for access.

 Cons:

-- Web scraping is generally less reliable than using an API, as the data may be inconsistent or change frequently.
+Legal and ethical concerns: Web scraping can be illegal if it violates the website's terms of service or if it is used for malicious purposes, such as stealing data or infringing on copyright.

-- Web scraping may violate a website's terms of service or even be considered illegal, depending on the circumstances.
+Technical challenges: Web scraping requires technical knowledge and skills, including programming, data manipulation, and understanding of HTML/CSS and other web technologies.

-- Web scraping can be slower and less efficient than using an API, especially if the website you're scraping has a lot of data or is slow to load.
+Risk of detection: Websites can detect web scraping activity and block access, which can result in wasted time and resources.
+Additionally, websites can take legal action against web scrapers for violating their terms of service or infringing on their intellectual property rights.

-#### How to avoid bot detection
+### How to avoid bot detection

 If you're using web scraping to get data from a website, it's important not to look like a bot.
 If the website thinks you're a bot, it might block you from accessing the data you need.
 To avoid getting detected, you should wait a different amount of time between each request you make.